hlindberg/misc-puppet-docs/parser_api/parser_api.md

 ### Polymorphic Dispatch

-To help with visiting only some of the objects in a tree, code can be written using the utilities used by the Puppet validation and evaluation known as polymorphic dispatch.
+To help with visiting only some of the objects in a tree, code can be written using the utilities used by the Puppet validation and evaluation known as [polymorphic dispatch][7].

 Here is an example that computes an ABC metric (Assignments, Branches and Conditionals).